 - The effectiveness of this new initiative will be reviewed after two weeks to assess its impact.

-- It is for Māori and Pacific patients that are unvaccinated and don’t already have a booking for their first dose.
+- It is for Māori and Pacific patients OR patients with Long Term Conditions OR pregnant women that are unvaccinated and don’t already have a booking for their first dose.

 - The claim must be accompanied by supporting information about the quality of the conversation with the patient, e.g. a mention at the end of an unrelated consultation is not suitable for funding.